open-atmos/PyMPDATA/README.md

 represent coordinate transformations and/or variable fluid density.

-Optionally, the number of threads to use for domain decomposition in first (non-contiguous) dimension during 2D and 3D calculations may be specified using the optional ``n_threads`` argument with a default value of ``numba.get_num_threads()``.
+Optionally, the number of threads to use for domain decomposition in the first (non-contiguous) dimension during 2D and 3D calculations may be specified using the optional ``n_threads`` argument with a default value of ``numba.get_num_threads()``.
 The multi-threaded logic of PyMPDATA depends thus on settings of numba, namely on the